What is CAATE?

 The Commission, the Committees, and the Staff work together for the attainment of high educational quality and professionalism in Athletic Training.

-The prime leadership Commission consists of 12 members which are responsible for all the decisions regarding accreditation status.
+The prime leadership Commission consists of 12 members who are responsible for all the decisions regarding accreditation status.

 The Commission consists of the President, the President-Elect, a Treasurer, 5 Athletic trainer members, Administrative member, AAP Representative, Physician, and AAFP Representative.
 Besides the prime members, there are other members and working groups such as the Office Staff.